Lawson, Missouri

-Lawson is a city in Clay and Ray counties in the U.S. state of Missouri and part of the Kansas City metropolitan area.
+Lawson is a city in Clay and Ray counties in Missouri, United States, that is part of the Kansas City metropolitan area.
 The population was 2,541 at the 2020 census.

 History

 Lawson was founded in 1870 and was named for New York businessman L. M. Lawson.
 A post office called Lawson has been in operation since 1876.

 Lawson is home to Ray County's oldest bank, Lawson Bank, founded in 1883.
 Interesting sites near Lawson include the historic Watkins Mill (now a Missouri state park and National Historic Landmark) and KC-10L, a Nike missile base, located a mile east of Lawson (Nov 1959 - Feb 1964).

 Geography

 According to the United States Census Bureau, the city has a total area of 2.59 sqmi, of which 2.53 sqmi is land and 0.06 sqmi is water.